hashicorp/consul/consul/endpoints.md

 * ChecksInState : Gets the checks that in a given state
 * NodeChecks: Gets the checks a given node has
 * ServiceChecks: Gets the checks a given service has
+* ServiceNodes: Returns the nodes that are part of a service, including health info